-It’s best known as that jingly jangly song by The Byrds.
-It has become a folk rock standard, recorded hundreds of times by everyone from Cher to The Alarm.
+It’s best known as that jingly jangly song by The Byrds and has become a folk rock standard, recorded hundreds of times by everyone from Cher to The Alarm.

-He used this time for what he called “the long and lonely self-tuition game”.
-He educated himself; spending his days in the library.
+He used this jobless period time for what he called, “the long and lonely self-tuition game”.
+He educated himself, spending his days in the local library.
 He also started to write poetry, in both Welsh and English.
-He wrote about the bitterness and hurt of the mining communities around him.
+His writing was influenced by the bitterness and hurt of the mining communities around him.

-Despite the vast wealth being created by the country’s coal indusry, Welsh people found themselves living in one of the most depressed countries in Europe with unemployment hitting 85 percent in places such as Abertillery during the early 1930s.
+Despite the vast wealth created by the country’s coal industry, Welsh people found themselves living in one of the most depressed areas of Europe with unemployment hitting 85 percent in places such as Abertillery during the early 1930s.
 The infant mortality rate doubled from 56.6 per 1000 children in 1930 to 118.8 in 1934.

 Gwalia Deserta XV